yegor256/blog/_posts/2016/dec/2016-12-06-how-to-pay-programmers-less.md

 **Be a friend**.
 This is the last and most powerful technique.
 You have to be a friend to your programmers.
-It's very difficult to negotiate money with a friend&mdash;they won't be able to do it easily.
+It's very difficult to negotiate money with a friend---they won't be able to do it easily.
 They will keep working for you for less money just because you're good friends.
 How do you become friends?
-Well, meet their families, invite them over for dinner at your house, give them birthday gifts&mdash;all those tricks.
+Well, meet their families, invite them over for dinner at your house, give them birthday gifts---all those tricks.
 They will save you a lot of money.

 Did I forget anything?